 Hi, current, former, and future Athena’s students and their parents!
-Alli the reptile overlord, herpetology Junior Instructor at Athena’s Advanced Academy here.
+El the reptile overlord, herpetology Junior Instructor at Athena’s Advanced Academy here.
 As you may already know, I recently presented my work at Athena’s with my herpetology classes at the

 World Congress of Herpetology in Dunedin, New Zealand, and was invited by Dr. Kirsten to write this article describing my experience.
 I could tell you about the other talks I attended, the really good food at snack breaks, or the wildlife I saw at the Orokonui Ecosanctuary.
 But I

 won’t.
 Instead, I’m going to discuss not the where or who of the conference, who I met, who I heard speak, and where I went.
 I’m going to discuss the why and why this presentation was so important to me.
 Contrary to what you may think, I didn’t do it for the glory or to advertise my classes or for the trip, although those factors all played a role.
 Addressing the students, I did it for you.

 Herpetology has been one of my passions for as long as I can remember.
 My mom has stories of me begging to see the snakes at the pet store from nearly the moment I could talk.
 But it hasn’t been easy for me to get to this point, and a lot of my success I can chalk up to my mom

 knowing the right people, the undeniable power of cuteness, and luck.
 I’ve been underestimated, condescended, and rejected for my age and my interest in reptiles and amphibians and professional ambitions. (just ask the high school representative who repeatedly insisted to me that “playing with snakes” wasn’t a career) I don’t want any of that to happen to you.